Psalm 5

 Psalm 5:4

-You are not a God who takes pleasure in evil; with you the wicked cannot dwell.
+For you are not a God who takes pleasure in wickedness; evil cannot remain with you.

 This ability to run to God with your prayers is only for His children.
 God does not allow the wicked (sinners) in His presence.
 After we have been cleansed from sin by the blood of Jesus Christ, then we have the right and the ability to go to the Father in prayer.